loidolt/loidolt-design/src/posts/electronic-parts-organizer/index.md

 tags: ["Woodworking", "Electronics"]
 ---

-# Summary
+## Summary

-I built this apothecary style organizer to house all my capacitors, resistors, inductors, and transistors at my electronics workbench.
-I organize all of those types of parts in #1 coin envelops.
+I built this apothecary-style organizer to house all my capacitors, resistors, inductors, and transistors at my electronics workbench.
+I organize all of those types of parts in #1 coin envelopes.
 Surprisingly, I was unable to find any organizers for that size envelope that fit the job.